qiulang/vllm-sglang-perf/readme.md

 ### Qwen3 upate

-As [Qwen3](https://qwenlm.github.io/blog/qwen3/) Quantization model was released since May 2025, I chose [Qwen 3-4B awq](https://modelscope.cn/models/Qwen/Qwen3-4B-AWQ) to do the performance test again (same hardware configuration as original tests).
-To my surprise, my test result somwhat overturned my conclusion for Qwen 2.5-7B.
-For Qwen2.5-7B SGLang is clearly the winner by showing extremely consistent response times and excellent throughput if we notice the initial warm-up phase and a potentially steeper learning curve.
-But for Qwen 3, vllm is the winner with consistent response times and better throughput.
-Please check the Appendix for detailed information.

-BTW,  Qwen [official document](https://qwen.readthedocs.io/en/latest/deployment/vllm.html) indeed says, ""We recommend you trying [vLLM](https://github.com/vllm-project/vllm) for your deployment of Qwen."
+Following the release of [Qwen3](https://qwenlm.github.io/blog/qwen3/) quantization models in May 2025, I conducted additional performance testing using [Qwen3-4B AWQ](https://modelscope.cn/models/Qwen/Qwen3-4B-AWQ) with the same hardware configuration as the original tests.

+The results significantly challenged my initial conclusions from the Qwen2.5-7B testing.
+While SGLang demonstrated clear advantages for Qwen2.5-7B through extremely consistent response times and excellent throughput (accounting for the initial warm-up phase and steeper learning curve), **vLLM emerged as the superior choice for Qwen3-4B** with better consistency, throughput, and overall performance characteristics.

+This finding aligns with Qwen's official deployment recommendations.
+Their [documentation](https://qwen.readthedocs.io/en/latest/deployment/vllm.html) explicitly states: *"We recommend you trying [vLLM](https://github.com/vllm-project/vllm) for your deployment of Qwen,"* while SGLang receives only [a brief mention](https://qwen.readthedocs.io/en/latest/deployment/sglang.html) as *"a fast serving framework for large language models and vision language models."*

+However, reaching this conclusion required extensive testing and multiple iterations to uncover critical methodological issues, including fundamental differences in parameter handling between frameworks.
+The detailed analysis in the Appendix reveals why initial performance comparisons were misleading and provides crucial insights for accurate framework evaluation.

 ## Test Setup